 View Tanzania in a larger map

 Tanzania has been the most peaceful country in the region and has been spared the internal strife that has blighted many African states.
-It has however experienced the impact of these conflicts, as it has hosted some of Africa’s largest refugee populations for more than a decade due to the crisis in the great Lakes area (Tanzania is host to close to 1 million refugees).
+It has, however, experienced the impact of these conflicts, as it has hosted some of Africa’s largest refugee populations for more than a decade because of the crisis in the Great Lakes area (Tanzania is host to close to one million refugees).

 ALARM in Tanzania

-Tanzania has not experienced any open tribal wars in the last few decades, but the potential is always there.
-ALARM is working to prevent conflict and promote peacebuilding.
-Tanzania also has vast areas where strengthening the church is a high priority — either the areas have not been evangelized or the churches are weak in those areas.
-ALARM is active in these areas, as well as in places where the churches are growing but the leadership is untrained.
-ALARM is also equipping the churches to deal with the growing presence of Islam in many communities.
+Tanzania is one of the world’s poorest countries, with 80 percent of the workforce involved in subsistence agriculture.
+It is estimated that Christians make up 35 percent of Tanzania’s population, Muslims 13 percent, and other religions and traditional beliefs around 30 percent.
+Pemba is an area in Tanzania where church strengthening is a high priority.
+Pemba and other remote areas either have not been evangelized or the churches are weak.
+ALARM is active in these areas as well as in places where the churches are growing but the leadership is untrained.
+ALARM is also equipping the churches to deal with the growing presence of Islam.

 Contact: To contact the ALARM-Tanzania office, email email@example.com

 Tanzania Country Director: Robert Said Mollel (Interim Country Director)